Monument to Taras Shevchenko, Lviv.

 The reason for this of course is the role that the Ukrainian nationalist movements personified by the OUN and UPA have played in the struggle for independence; from the fight by Ruthenians for a free state, to the Sich Riflemen Brigades of WW I, to the SS Galicia Division of WW II, all have had one common enemy – Russia in all of its incarnations.
 And in that struggle partisans have had to make controversial alliances; with the Poles; with the Austrians; and the most heinous being with the Nazis.
 A contemporary example of this “frenemy” policy would be the United States aligning with the Wahhabist Saudis (whose citizens were responsible for the 9/11 attacks), Zionist Israel, and Shia dominated Iraq to fight other Shia majority countries like Syria, Yemen, and Iran.

 The truth is the world needs more activists.
 If current events are any indication, it seems that on the one hand nationalism, often conflated with xenophobia and even fascism, aims to protect cultural heritage and the status quo but is stuck in reverse with old ideas and failed policies.
-While on the other globalism – proposed by neo-liberal capitalists as a market-based solution for re-distributing wealth and eternal economic growth has in fact resulted in a race to the bottom for all but the elite class; both ideologies being sides of the same coin only the few get to spend.
+While on the other, globalism – proposed by neo-liberal capitalists as a market-based solution for re-distributing wealth and eternal economic growth – has in point-of-fact resulted in a race to the bottom for all but the elite class; both ideologies being sides of the same coin only The Few get to spend.
 We live in a world beset by challenging environmental and economic problems exacerbated by a seemingly perpetual state of war (The Forever War).
 Attempting to solve any of these issues will require a combination of partisanship, activism and diplomacy rather than armed conflict.
 Just ask yourself “who benefits and who doesn’t?”

 Pigs In A Blanket